Rvosuke/Stroke-Seg/README.md

 ## 📝 About

 Stroke-Seg is a novel framework designed to improve the stroke segmentation of Chinese characters by tackling complex stroke characteristics.
-This repository contains the implementation of our method, which is currently under review at IET Image Processing.
+This repository contains the implementation of our method, which is currently published at IET Image Processing.

 ![Stroke Segmentation Example](stroke_seg.jpg)